 The landmark US$375 million defence deal, however, is likely just the opening act in India’s gradual yet steady emergence as a major defence supplier and strategic partner to Southeast Asian nations – from the Philippines to Indonesia to Vietnam – which have been at the forefront of maritime disputes with a resurgent China.

 (Source: Asia Times)

-The Royal Malaysian Navy operates mostly European based anti-ship missiles namely the French-made Exocet Block II and the Italian made Otomat anti-ship missiles.
-However, none of it is capable of achieving supersonic speed which will make a big difference if faced with China made supersonic missiles.
+The Royal Malaysian Navy operates mostly European-based anti-ship missiles namely the French-made Exocet Block II and the Italian-made Otomat anti-ship missiles.
+However, none of it is capable of achieving supersonic speed which will make a big difference if faced with China-made supersonic missiles.

-The ASEAN countries are facing the Chinese’s military might and aggressive expansion on daily basis and this may escalate to actual battles in the future.
-Presently the Royal Malaysian Navy had procured its littoral mission ships dubbed the Keris-class from China which is only 69 meters in length and does not have any missiles on board (it only has guns).
-However, it will not make sense for Malaysia and other countries in the region to be procuring military assets from China considering that it is likely to be used against China in future.
+The ASEAN countries are facing the Chinese military might and aggressive expansion on daily basis and this may escalate to actual battles in the future.
+Presently the Royal Malaysian Navy had procured its littoral mission ships dubbed the Keris-class from China which is only 69 meters in length and do not have any missiles on board (it only has guns).
+However, it will not make sense for Malaysia and other countries in the region to be procuring military assets from China considering that it is likely to be used against China in the future.

 This is why as mentioned before in a previous blog post, there are 2 main aspects that the Indians offer to the countries facing China’s military might, especially in the South China Sea.

 One is the opportunity to partner with Indian defence companies for joint development and technology transfer:-

 Considering that India is always facing active military intrusion and attacks from Pakistan and China at all levels, it has developed a good and sustainable defence industry that has provides a good range of defence products from main battle tanks, helicopters, fighter jets, naval crafts, personal weapons, army vehicles, radar equipment and missiles including the famous BrahMos cruise missiles.